canonical/open-documentation-academy/multipass/Linux.md

 ltsInstance             Running           10.110.66.139    Ubuntu 22.04 LTS
 ```

 We have two instances currently running, the primary instance and our LTS machine with customised specs.
-Our coherent-trumpetfish instance is still listed, but its state is “Deleted”.
-We can recover this instance by running `multipass recover coherent-trumpetfish`, but for right now let’s delete the instance permanently by running `multipass purge`.
+Our "coherent-trumpetfish" instance is still listed, but its state is "Deleted".
+We can recover this instance by running `multipass recover coherent-trumpetfish`, but for right now let's delete the instance permanently by running `multipass purge`.
 Running `multipass list` again confirms the instance is now permanently deleted:

 ```plain
 $ multipass list